+- planned monetization of our U.S. Northeast power business

 - inflation rates, commodity prices and capacity prices

-- timing of financing and hedging
+- nature and scope of hedging

 - regulatory decisions and outcomes

-- foreign exchange rates
+- the Canadian dollar to U.S. dollar exchange rate remains at or near current levels

 - interest rates

 - tax rates

 - planned and unplanned outages and the use of our pipeline and energy assets

 - integrity and reliability of our assets

 - access to capital markets

-- anticipated construction costs, schedules and completion dates
+- anticipated construction costs, schedules and completion dates.

-- acquisitions and divestitures.